 Combine the ingredients in a small bowl and apply to a clean face with clean hands.
 Avoid the eye area.
 Leave the mask on for 15 minutes and then rinse with warm water.
 Follow with your usual toner and moisturizer.

 Combine three acne fighters to shrink a pimple fast without leaving your skin dry or flaky.

-Mix one crushed aspirin, 1/4 teaspoon nutmeg and 1 tablespoon of yogurt together to make a paste and gently dab on the zit.
-Leave on for 10 to 15 minutes and rinse with warm water.
+Mix 1 crushed aspirin tablet, nutmeg, and yogurt together to make a paste.
+To spot treat, gently dab it on the zit.
+Leave it on for 10–15 minutes, and then rinse with warm water.

 9. Raw Honey Spot Treatment Mask

-One ingredient treatments are our favorite!
-Honey has so many uses and fighting acne is a powerful one.
-Just dab honey (manuka is ideal) directly on the blemish to not only fight bacteria but also calm inflammation and redness.
-Leave on for 10–15 minutes and then rinse with warm water.
+One-ingredient treatments are our favorite!
+Honey has so many uses, and fighting acne is a powerful one.
+Just dab honey (manuka is ideal) directly on the blemish to not only fight bacteria but also to calm inflammation and redness.
+Leave it on for 10–15 minutes, and then rinse with warm water.